ansible/ansible/rst/faq.rst

 open source community -- the code is kept simple so it is easy for anyone to submit a patch or module.

 Ansible does support gathering variables from 'ohai', if installed.
-As of release 0.3, Ansible will also have it's own facts system so you will not need to use ohai or facter (or have a dependency on Ruby).
+Ansible also has it's own facts so you do not need to use ohai unless you want to.

 vs Capistrano/Fabric?
 +++++++++++++++++++++